awlsring/ProxmoxModel/README.md

 This is an attempt to model the Proxmox API to allow for easier client generation.

-The api is very large to this has a long way to go.
+The api is very large so this has a long way to go.